-- 2.7 In a relevant school, the Headteacher must ensure that the ECT has a reduced timetable.
+- 2.8 In a relevant school, the Headteacher must ensure that the ECT has a reduced timetable.
 In the first year (terms 1-3) of induction an ECT must not teach more than 90% of the timetable of the school's existing teachers on the main pay range and in the second year (terms 4-6) of induction must not teach more than 95%.
-This time off timetable should be used to specifically enable ECTs to undertake activities in their induction programme. - 2.8 This is in addition to the timetable reduction in respect of planning, preparation and assessment time (PPA) that all teachers receive.
+This time off timetable should be used to specifically enable ECTs to undertake activities in their induction programme. - 2.9 This is in addition to the timetable reduction in respect of planning, preparation and assessment time (PPA) that all teachers receive.
+ECTs in independent schools, academies and free schools, BSOs, independent nursery schools and FE colleges must also have a reduced timetable on a comparable basis.